griffbr/TIS/README.md

 ## Pre-Computed Results

-Pre-computed results for TIS_0, TIS_S, and TIS_M results on DAVIS 2016 are provided in the `/precomputed_results` folder.
+Pre-computed results for TIS_0, TIS_S, and TIS_M on DAVIS 2016 are provided in the `/precomputed_results` folder.

 ## Source Code

 Source code for TIS_0 and TIS_S segmentation methods from the paper are provided in the `/TIS` folder.

-Source code for the TIS_M segmentation method from paper is provided in the `/TIS_M` folder.
+Source code for the TIS_M segmentation method from the paper is provided in the `/TIS_M` folder.

 ## Use